-Content-based image retrieval (CBIR) has been an extremely active domain in the fields of computer vision and images processing for more than 20 years [1].
-In the medical field, this domain is also starting to become active, as an increasing amount of visual data is being produced in hospitals and made available in digital form [2,3].
+Content-based image retrieval has been an extremely active domain in the fields of computer vision and images processing for more than 20 years [1].
+In the medical field, this domain is also starting to be very active, as an increasing amount of visual data is being produced in hospitals and made available in digital form [2,3].
 General medical image retrieval in PACS-like databases is in this context very different from specialized retrieval in a very focused domain.
-In the medical field, the main goal is the use as a diagnostic aid and for access to medical teaching files.
-Current medical use is on the retrieval of tumors by shapes [4] as well as on histological images [5], and in other specific fields (dermatology, pathology).
-A domain where textures play a very important role in the diagnostic process is the analysis of high-resolution lung CTs [6].
-In [7], a user test among radiologists shows that an image retrieval system can improve the diagnostic quality significantly, especially for less experienced radiologists.
-Still, most of these systems either rely on much complicated interaction with the user, which makes them hard to introduce into a clinical context, or they are too broad to be used as a diagnostic aid in a specialized domain.
+In the medical field, the main goal is the use as a diagnostic aid.
+Current medical use is on the retrieval of tumour shapes [4] as well as on histological images [5], and in several other fields (dermatology, pathology).
+Another domain where textures play a very important role in the diagnostic process is the analysis of high-resolution lung CTs [6].
+In [7], a user test shows that an image retrieval system can improve the diagnostic quality significantly, especially for less experienced radiologists.
+Still, most of these systems either rely on an extremely large amount of interaction with the user, which makes them hard to introduce into a clinical context, or they are too broad to be used as a diagnostic aid in a specialized domain.

 This article details a solution for helping with the interpretation of high-resolution lung CTs, which is a domain where diagnostics are fairly hard especially for non-chest specialists.
-A large number of unrelated diseases exist with often unspecific symptoms as well as many classes of visual observations and other data to be integrated (lab results, age, environmental exposure, ...).
 The diagnostic result strongly depends on the overall texture of the lung tissue, so automatic analysis seems possible.
-Our project limits the direct interaction with the user and performs as many tasks as possible in an automatic fashion, so a minimum of time is needed to operate the system and get responses for feedback.
-Several steps of the process have already been integrated, whereas a few are still in their first tests.
+Our project also tries to limit the direct interaction with the user and performs as many tasks as possible in an automatic fashion, so a minimum of time is needed to operate the system and get responses for feedback.